saumitraaditya/MuCVPN/README.md

 # MuCVPN
-Legacy implementation of topology based on a online social network chat room.
+Legacy implementation of IPOP overlay topology based on a online social network chat room.